-- Retention data

-- Travel Training data

-- Destination data

-- Percentages of students accessing work experience placements and volunteering placements or similar

-- Regular evaluation of our Careers programme against The Gatsby Benchmarks to ensure we continue to provide a high-quality Career education programme.
+- o Retention data - Destination data - Percentages of students accessing work experience placements and volunteering placements or similar - Regular evaluation of our Careers programme against The Gatsby Benchmarks to ensure we continue to provide a high-quality Career education programme.

 The above information is used to evaluate our programme and to inform our action planning the following year.